Examples of a Hook in Songwriting

 The actual hook of the song might be the title of the song, a lyrical line that is repeated that summarizes the song, a rhythmic passage, or an instrumental part called a riff.

-Or it could be unique instrumentation, like the cowbell used in Blue Oyster Cult's "Don't Fear The Reaper."
+It could also be a unique instrumentation, like the cowbell used in Blue Oyster Cult's "Don't Fear The Reaper."

 3 Great Hook Types